Western Catskills Community Revitalization Council

 - Call WCCRC’s Program Staff to make an appointment so that staff can review the application with you for completeness.
 If the application is incomplete, we will return it to you.
 When the application has been deemed complete, and preliminary eligibility has been determined, you will be directed to the WCCRC Financial & Housing Counselor.

-- Set up an appointment with the WCCRC Financial & Housing Counselor to review your financial situation and ensure that you can continue to maintain the dwelling, if approved.
+- Set up a mandatory appointment with the WCCRC Financial & Housing Counselor to review your financial situation and ensure that you can continue to maintain the dwelling, if approved.

-- WCCRC’s Program Staff will set up an appointment with you to arrange a site visit and inspection.
+- WCCRC’s Project Manager will set up an appointment with you to arrange a site visit and inspection.

 - The homeowner may select a higher bidder but will be required to pay the difference between the lowest bid and the higher bid.